The 13 Most Romantic Small Towns in the United States

 Make time for romance

 It’s time to get away from it all.
-City lights can be dazzling, but for romance, nothing beats the beauty, charm and slower pace of a small town.
+City lights can be dazzling, but for romance, nothing beats the beauty, charm and slower pace of a small town trip.
 Whether your idea of the perfect getaway includes watching the sunset over a sandy beach, playing in the snow, walking the sidewalks of a charming village, or simply enjoying a great meal served at a table for two, this list of the most romantic small towns has something for you.
 What are you waiting for?
 Romance awaits.
-You’ll also enjoy this list of our favorite romantic couples resorts around the world.

 Cannon Beach, Oregon